Text that reads "Connected Communities"

 Health equity frameworks as a tool for integrated, equity-driven care systems across Canada

-Short description: The National Collaborating Centre for Determinants of Health conducted a literature review of health equity frameworks that can be used to advance health equity action in primary health care, public health and integrated care contexts, including Ontario Health Teams.
-During the session, presenters will share results of the review and walk attendees through a brief interactive exercise to simulate application of a health equity framework.
-Attendees will learn about health equity frameworks as a strategic approach to action equity that can contribute to integrated, equity-driven and community-focused care systems across Canada.
+Short description: The National Collaborating Centre for Determinants of Health conducted a literature review of health equity frameworks that can be used to advance health equity action in primary health care, public health, and integrated care contexts, including Ontario Health Teams.
+During the session, presenters shared the results of the review and walked attendees through a brief interactive exercise to simulate the application of a health equity framework.
+Attendees learned about health equity frameworks as a strategic approach to action equity that can contribute to integrated, equity-driven, and community-focused care systems across Canada.

 Presenter information: Nandini Saxena, Knowledge Translation Specialist, National Collaborating Centre for Determinants of Health; Kristia (Tia) Maatta, Knowledge Translation Specialist , National Collaborating Centre for Determinants of Health